drafthouse/adc-mcc/README.md

     expensive to calculate (given the endpoints we're providing) so it will be some extra work to make that perform well.
 * We want to know what we're looking at in the results.
 Include the identifying information for the entities included in the calculation.
-We know what we asked for (filtered by) but we want to know what we found.
-So, for example, if we ask for fill rate tomorrow in Austin, include the cinema ID/slugs of the cinemas included in the results (if a cinema isn't showing anything during that period, don't include it's ID/slug).
-Include the film slugs that are showing (included in the fill rates).
+Presumably we know what we asked for (filtered by) but we want to know what we found.
+So, for example, if we ask for fill rate tomorrow at South Lamar, include the cinema ID/slugs of South Lamar (assuming there were sessions scheduled during the requested timeframe) and include only the film slugs that are showing (included in the fill rates).
+We want to know
+    * Which locations are included?
+Include market identifiers and cinema identifiers/slugs
+    * Which films are included?
+Include film identifiers/slugs
+    * Which series are included (extra credit)?
+Include series identifiers/slugs
 * We want to see the fill rates broken down by
     * Overall - Overall and overall by day part.
+Only include day parts in the time range.
     * Business Day of Week - Use the enum values from `java.time.DayOfWeek`.
 Only include the business days of week included in the result.
-Include overall and and by day part.
+Include overall and and by day part (only include day parts in the time range).
-    * Day Part - overall and as part of business day of week.
+    * Day Part - overall and as part of business day of week (only include the ranges that are relevant for the selected sessions).
 * Should your API report IDs, slugs, or names?
 IDs are hard to grok.
 Names aren't precise if you want to follow up with a subsequent query.
 Slugs tend to be a nice middle ground, identifying but human readable.
 We usually try to make our APIs accept both IDs and slugs.

-Non-functional Requirements/Considerations:
+###Non-functional Requirements/Considerations

 * Maintainability and performance are our primary concerns beyond the functional.
 * Try not to win the obfuscated Scala code competition.
 Be concise but not too concise.
 If you are doing something non-obvious (unexpected use of implicits comes to mind) or some other kind of Scala/Cats/shapeless magic, make a note of it in your code so someone can unwind what's going on six months from now.
 We're simpletons.
 * Initial loads are going to be slow.
-The market feeds in particular are large and you need to ingest at least one of them.
-National, where you need all of the market feeds, will be a pig.
+The market feeds in particular are large and you need to ingest at least one of them and the seating data for any relevant sessions.
+National, where you need all of the market feeds (and their associated seating data), will be a pig.
 Think about how you might improve performance for subsequent queries.
 Consider data freshness for the various feeds (some change infrequently, some more frequently).
 How might you improve cold-start performance?
 How much data are we talking about?
 Can we cache everything?
 What are the memory requirements for your solution?
 How would your solution differ (or would it) for